 Food is generally very affordable in Hanoi.
 There are plenty of dine-in restaurants which you can get servings of authentic Vietnamese food to eat in comfort.
 Unless you have a good stomach, it will not be recommend to dine at the road side street hawkers as hygiene and sanitation is highly questionable.
 But you will be fine in restaurant establishments which you can find around the Hoàn Kiếm district area.

-Some other prominent places include the Flag Tower of Hanoi- it is a massive part of the 900-year-old Hanoi Citadel was discovered in central Hanoi, near the site of Ba Đình Square.
-A visit to Ho Chi Minh Mausoleum to see the body of Ho Chin Min involves at least 2 hour queuing wait.
-This is also where you can find the One Pillar Pagoda (Chùa Một Cột) which was built in 1049 based on the dream of king Lý Thái Tông (1028-1054).
+Furthermore, some other prominent places include the Flag Tower of Hanoi.
+It is a massive part of the 900-year-old Hanoi Citadel which was discovered in central Hanoi.
+It is located near the site of Ba Đình Square.
+Moreover, you could pay a visit to Ho Chi Minh Mausoleum to see the body of Ho Chin Min.
+However, that may involve at least 2 hour queue wait.
+Also, the mausoleum is also where you can find the One Pillar Pagoda (Chùa Một Cột).
+It was built in 1049 based on the dream of king Lý Thái Tông (1028-1054).
 It can be found in the Buddhist temple which resides within.

-Being a North Vietnam city, it is not unusual to see communist propaganda posters littered across billboards and signs all around the city.
-With a single party currently in control of the city, communism is still pretty much the way of life here, in contrast to the more liberal South Vietnam.
-As such it is not uncommon to still see people wearing Vietcong army helmets on the streets, a move mostly shunned by the people of South Vietnam.
+Being a North Vietnam city, it is not unusual to see communist propaganda littered across billboards and signs all around the city.
+With a single party currently in control of the city, communism is still pretty much the way of life here.
+This is in contrast to the more liberal South Vietnam.
+Hence, it is not uncommon to still see people wearing Vietcong army helmets on the streets, a move mostly shunned by the people of South Vietnam.

 In all, Hanoi is one of the few cities offering a blast into the past.
 The slow and simple pace of life, coupled with really low standard of living does allow you to stretch your dollar far in a region not too far off from home.